wu-qing-157/Rogue-Mx/README.md

 + 2020.02.24 Fix semantic about length of new array
 + 2020.02.24 Move new array check from AST build to semantic
 + 2020.02.24 Optimize project structure
++ 2020.02.25 Use different exit codes for different stages